augtheo/slink/README.md

 - [ ] Use base 58 encoded URLs
 - [ ] Remove expired urls from cache
+- [ ] Allow shortened URLs to be deactivated
+- [ ] Add authentication and personalised services.

 ## hmm

-- [ ] Add authentication and personalised services.
+- [ ] Roll my own auth